Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 {{< hint info >}}
 __INFO__
-The most fundamental attribute to any sample is its taxonomic classification (i.e.,. `tax_id` and the binomial `scientific_name` fields) according to the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) database.
+The most fundamental attribute to any sample is its taxonomic classification (i.e., the `tax_id` and binomial `scientific_name` fields) according to the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) database.
 Make sure you are familiar with the
 [ENA’s taxonomy services](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html)
 and use the correct taxonomy to describe your samples.
 E.g., `tax_id: 9606` and `scientific_name: Homo sapiens` for human samples.
 {{< /hint >}}
-1. Do not remove the first three lines of the spreadsheet, but use row 3 (`#units`) to specify units where required by the checklist;
+1. do not remove the first three lines of the spreadsheet, but use row 3 (`#units`) to specify units where required by the checklist;
 {{< hint info >}}
 __INFO__